Princess Anne Lives An Extremely Lavish Life

 Princess Anne has clearly enjoyed the perks of being a royal.
 But while she may indulge in the riches that come with being part of the monarchy, it seems that she's not a huge fan of the fame.
 Anne has always kept her life as private as she can, so it's no surprise that she wasn't happy to be in the 1969 "Royal Family" documentary, which showed the family behind closed doors.
 "The attention that had been brought on one, ever since one was a child, you just didn't want any more," she explained (via HuffPost).

 Anne has also admitted that she despised doing "walkabouts" since she was a teenager, and as an adult, refuses to take selfies with fans.
-She even said in the 2018 documentary "Queen of the World" that if someone approaches her with a phone, she asks them to put it down.
+She even stated in the 2018 documentary "Queen of the World" that if someone approaches her with a phone, she asks them to put it down.
 "People don't believe they've experienced the event unless they've taken a photograph," she said (via E!
 News).

 Anne does use her fame for good though, by bringing attention to her charities and the good works that the monarchy does.
 Royal aficionado Nick Bullen summed it up well to Fox News: "She's never been caught in the middle of fame.
 She's never cared for celebrity.
 And I believe that's what people admire the most about her."
 So while Anne may live the good life, she's done a lot of good in her life too.